scrt/avcleaner/README.md

 # Blog posts

 The implementation is rather complex and this domain in software development is rarely documented in layman's terms.
-This is way there are blog posts which detail every design choice and go over the quirks of working with the LLVM API.
+This is why there are blog posts which detail every design choice and go over the quirks of working with the LLVM API.

 * https://blog.scrt.ch/2020/06/19/engineering-antivirus-evasion/
 * https://blog.scrt.ch/2020/07/15/engineering-antivirus-evasion-part-ii/